acmucsd/membership-portal/README.md

 * `store_distributor` - User is able to execute store distributions, including viewing and fulfilling orders for each pickup event.

 For testing out the store, use the email `acm_store@ucsd.edu`, as the majority of demo orders will be placed with this account.

+Some tests may fail if your local PostgreSQL version differs from the CI environment (see .circleci/config.yml).
+Try running tests with the Dockerized Postgres image.

 ### Upgrading to Latest Version
 The first iteration of the membership portal is a JavaScript app written in 2019.
 The second and latest iteration, written 2020, is a TypeScript app built with better reliability and error handling, stronger concurrency guarantees, and a smoother development experience in mind, and includes a number of breaking changes at the API and database levels.
 For a more concrete list of improvements, see [acmucsd/membership-portal#115](https://github.com/acmucsd/membership-portal/pull/115).